 Our program requires administering AP Exams off school grounds.
 Please note the locations that are off-site.
 The information is included on your proctor schedule.
-You may not take the exams home, store them in the trunks of your cars, or store them in off-site locations.
+Each subject exam must be administered in its entirety at the same off-site location.
+You may not take the exams home, store them in the trunks of your cars, or store them in offsite locations.